LukeStanislawski/Medilanac/README.md

 **3. Reconstructing a chain:**

-Copy the chain ID from the folder of the blockchain you wish to reconstruct and then move it to somewhere else on your machine so that we know it is not being used to reconstruct the blockchain.
+Copy the chain ID from the folder of the blockchain you wish to reconstruct and then move the folder to somewhere else on your machine so that we know it is not being used to reconstruct the blockchain.

-Run the following command from inside the main project folder replacing ```<chain_id>``` with the ID (or first 8 charachters of the ID of the chain you wish to reconstruct:
+Run the following command from inside the main project folder replacing `<chain_id>` with the ID (or first 8 charachters of the ID of the chain you wish to reconstruct:

 ```
 python reconstruct.py <chain_id>
 ```

+The script will create a new blockchain in the blockchain directory with the original blockchain (excluding the foreign chunks).

 ## Dependencies